 What is the average interest rate on a personal loan?

-The average personal loan interest rates received by borrowers with credit scores of at least 720 who used Credible to take out a loan during the week of Aug.
-30, 2021, were:
+The average personal loan interest rates received by borrowers with credit scores of at least 720 who used Credible to take out a loan in Sept.
+2023, were:

 Keep in mind that personal loan interest rates can vary based on your credit score and other factors.
 In general, the better your credit, the lower the rate you’ll get.
 Here’s a breakdown of the interest rates you can generally expect based on your credit score: